africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/When Man loses his curiosity one feels he will have lost most of the other things that make him human - Arthur C Clarke.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/when-man-loses-his-curiosity-one-feels-he-will-have-lost-most-of-the-other-things-that-make-him-human-arthur-c-clarke/","title":"When Man loses his curiosity one feels he will have lost most of the other things that make him human - Arthur C Clarke"}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/when-man-loses-his-curiosity-one-feels-he-will-have-lost-most-of-the-other-things-that-make-him-human-arthur-c-clarke/","title":"When Man loses his curiosity one feels he will have lost most of the other things that make him human - Arthur C Clarke","noteIcon":""}
 ---